SoulSharer/BigBrainTanking/README.md

+Addon is no longer mainted since I stopped playing.
+It may contains bugs and crashes for current versions of WoW: Classic.
+Please fork and continue development, you can do anything you want with this.

 # BigBrainTanking
 BigBrainTanking is an addon for World of Warcraft 1.13.2 that is aimed to assist you with tanking chores.